Ginkooo/screentime/README.md

 `cargo install`

 # Usage:
-1. Run `screentime`
+1. Run `screentime` in background to run the daemon
-2. Make a `GET` request to `http://127.0.0.1:9898` and it will respond you with your today's screentime
+2. `screentime get` will show you the total screentime in seconds

 # Config: